I had an inquiry some time back from Dana:

 On the other hand, if a product has been damaged by rodents or mold, I highly recommend you dispose of it entirely, as these are disease-causing agents, unlike most minor insect infestation.

 By the way, genetically engineered foods are being produced that kill off insects.
 I personally feel that if they kill bugs, they can't be good for people.
-I'd far rather eat a small amount of insect protein than play Russian roulette with genetically altered crops that kill bugs.
+I'd far rather eat a small amount of insect protein than play roulette with genetically altered crops that kill bugs.